 Now, we’re just upping the ante, aren’t we?
-Still, it’s impossible to make a Bullfrog retrospective without mentioning another critical and commercial successful title, which is perhaps their most colorful game that also begun it’s own influential series.
+Still, it’s impossible to make a Bullfrog retrospective without mentioning another critical and commercial success, which is perhaps their most colourful game that also begun its own influential series.
 I’m talking about Theme Park.

 Whew, Theme Park might just be Bullfrog’s most ported title.
 But, like always, before we take a look at the game itself, let’s first look at the covers, shall we?